 The goal is to complete construction of the Towpath Trail by 2020.
 If you are interested in donating to make this goal possible, please visit our donation page.

 At the beginning of the 19th century, Ohio was geographically isolated from the main hub of economic activity back east.
 Though rich in natural resources, it was virtually inaccessible to the established eastern markets.

 Change came with the advent of the Ohio & Erie Canal.
-Built in the 1820s and 1830s, the canal was literally carved out of wilderness to provide an invaluable link from Lake Erie to the Ohio River, thus providing an inland water route between the East Coast and Gulf of Mexico that helped transform Ohio from an isolated frontier into the third most populated state in the union.
+Built in the 1820s and 1830s, the canal was carved out of wilderness to provide an invaluable link from Lake Erie to the Ohio River, thus providing an inland water route between the east coast and Gulf of Mexico and transforming Ohio from an isolated frontier into the third most populated state in the union.